jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 -----------------------------------
 The folder structure of your project is a bit more pleasant to explore in your IDE.
 Let's see what we've got.

-When you created the project from the all-in-one archetype, you ended up with a project called "maven-sdk-tutorial" that has three modules:
+When you created the project from the all-in-one archetype, you ended up with a project called "maven-sdk-tutorial" that has five modules:

   1. maven-sdk-tutorial-platform-jar: This is the module that holds your "repository tier" customizations and produces an AMP that gets installed into the Alfresco WAR.
   2. maven-sdk-tutorial-share-jar: This is the module that holds your "Share tier" customizations and produces an AMP that gets installed in the Share WAR.
   3. integration-tests: This module is for integration tests that run in the embedded Tomcat server.
+  4. maven-sdk-tutorial-platform-docker: This is the module that defines an Alfresco Content Services Docker image specific to your project.
+It is based on the Alfresco packaged Docker image and adds your platform extension.
+  5. maven-sdk-tutorial-share-docker: This is the module that defines an Alfresco Share Docker image specific to your project.
+It is based on the Alfresco packaged Docker image and adds your Share extension.

 Inside the project directory, you'll see:

 * *pom.xml* In the root of the project directory you'll see pom.xml.
 This tells Maven everything it needs to know about your project.
 Remember those settings you specified when you created the project from the archetype?
 You can make changes to those settings here.
-For example, version 3.0.1 of the archetype assumes you are working with Alfresco Community Edition 5.2.f.
+For example, version 4.0 of the archetype assumes you are working with Alfresco Community Edition 6.0.7.
 If you wanted to work with a different version, you would simply change those properties and then tell Maven to update and it will take care of the rest.
-* *alf_data_dev* This directory will exist if you've launched the embedded Tomcat.
-It holds your content store and database.
-To "reset" to a fresh repository, just delete this directory.

 Now look at "maven-sdk-tutorial-platform-jar".
 In it, you'll find: